CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 I can't match the analog nomad for consistency, and I can't match the guidance counselor for expected results.
 I'm okay with taking a hit to my expected score for a bit of consistancy, but I don't want to trade them 1-to-1.
 I want a completely different strategy.

-My intuition says that you should do work days at the same rate that you live to see the results.
+My intuition says that you should work at the same rate that you live to see the results.

 So every day you would pick a random death date proportional to your probability distribution of death dates, given that you've already lived this long ($P(X=x | X \geq \text{today's date})$).
-Assuming that sample death day, calculate whether you could spend it all on fun before you die.
+Assuming that sample death day, calculate whether you could spend all your moneyon fun before you die.
 If yes, work today.
 If no, take a fun day.
 Repeat tomorrow.

 The formula used for "if you can spend it all before you die" is what you'd expect.
 If $\Delta d$ is the current sampled hypothetical death date - today's date, it is: